Censys-Research/censeye/README.md

   --input-workers INTEGER         number of parallel workers to process inputs (e.g., only has an effect on stdin inputs) -qp, --query-prefix-count       If the --query-prefix is set, this will return a count of hosts for both the filtered and
                                   unfiltered results.
-  --vt                            Lookup IPs in VirusTotal -c, --config TEXT               configuration file path -mp, -M, --min-pivot-weight N   [auto-pivoting] only pivot into fields with a weight greater-than or equal-to this number (see configuration)
+  -c, --config TEXT               configuration file path -mp, -M, --min-pivot-weight FLOAT
-  --fast                          [auto-pivoting] alias for --min-pivot-weight 1.0 --slow                          [auto-pivoting] alias for --min-pivot-weight 0.0
+                                  [auto-pivoting] only pivot into fields with a weight greater-than or equal-to this number (see configuration) --fast                          [auto-pivoting] alias for --min-pivot-weight 1.0 --slow                          [auto-pivoting] alias for --min-pivot-weight 0.0 -P, --plugin TEXT               list of plugins to load --version                       Show the version and exit.
+  -h, --help                      Show this message and exit.
 ```

 These options will all override the settings in the [configuration](#configuration) file.